 Some of his recent performance highlights include numerous prime-time live appearances on the hit CBS show Survivor, opening for Aerosmith with Canadian artist Christa Borden, and playing on the soundtrack to the box office smash The Grudge.

 First starting as a consultant in 2008, Ian became the full time front ensemble arranger and instructor for Chino Hills High School in the fall of 2009.
-The ensemble became a five time World class finalist taking the PSW Bronze in 2009, the PSW Silver medal in 2010 and the PSW Gold medal in 2012.
+The ensemble became a six time World class finalist taking the PSW Bronze in 2009, the PSW Silver medal in 2010 and the back to back PSW Gold medals in 2012 and 2013.
 Ian taught at Pacifica HS from 2005-2011 starting their seven consecutive PSO WGI medals.
 In the fall of 2005 he started building the Los Alamitos percussion program becoming the 2007 WGI PSA Bronze medalist, 2009 WGI PSA Gold medalist and 2010/2011 World class finalist.
 He worked at Fountain Valley HS from the fall of 2006 until the winter of 2009, winning multiple percussion titles in the indoor and outdoor programs, including a two time WGI finalist in the Open class and an Open class medal in 2008.

 He started with the Pulse Percussion independent world ensemble behind the scenes in the winter of 2008 as an arranger, and within 3 short years helped take the ensemble to it’s first PIW Gold Medal in 2010 as the front ensemble composer/ arranger and instructor.
 Starting in October of 2012, Ian joined the Design team as a percussion arranger for the Blue Stars Drum and Bugle Corps.
 Starting in the summer of 2009, Ian was brought on as the electronic consultant/arranger with the world famous Cadets Drum and Bugle corps winning the DCI World Class title in 2011.